janikvonrotz/github-favorite-list/README.md

 # virtual private network

 * [Lantern](https://github.com/getlantern/lantern) - Open Internet for everyone.
 Lantern is a free desktop application that delivers fast, reliable and secure access to the open Internet.

+# smyphony

+* [OneupUploader](https://github.com/1up-lab/OneupUploaderBundle) - This Symfony2 bundle provides a server implementation for handling single and multiple file uploads with different providers.